Home / Advanced Search

 CMES-Computer Modeling in Engineering & Sciences, Vol.91, No.5, pp. 377-396, 2013, DOI:10.3970/cmes.2013.091.377

 Abstract This paper deals with the implementation of the local meshless numerical method (LMM) on general purpose graphics processing units (GPU) in solving partial differential equations (PDE).
 The local meshless solution procedure is formulated in a way suitable for parallel execution and has been implemented on multiple GPUs.
 The implementation is tested on a solution of diffusion equation in a 2D domain.
 Different setups of the meshless approach regarding the selection of basis functions are tested on an interval up to 2.5 million of computational points.
-It is shown that monomials are a good selection of the basis when working with… More >
+It is shown that monomials are a good selection of More >

 • Open Access